Farshad-Hasanpour/plantodo/README.md

-# Awesome Todo List
+# PlanToDo

-Powered by TALL (Tailwind, Alpine, Laravel, Livewire) stack.
+Yet another todo list powered by Tailwind, Alpine.js, Livewire, and Laravel aka TALL stack.

 ## Website
 You can see the project here: